amontalenti/rapid-web-slides/flyer.rst

 one is left behind.

-The app we'll building is called "Rapid News", a reddit/hacker news style app that works off implicit "click & re-submit voting" rather than explicit upvoting.
+The app we'll building is called "Rapid News", a reddit/hacker news style app that works off implicit "click & submit voting" rather than explicit upvoting.

 At the end of the tutorial session, we will also have a little "hackathon competition" where people use their new skills to build a minimal web app, and